 Here’s what separates a scaleup from a startup –

-The most important difference between a scale up and a startup is that the scaleup has found and perfected its product-market fit.
+The most important difference between a scale-up and a startup is that the scaleup has found and perfected its product-market fit.
 It has already validated its assumption about the customer segments, competitive advantage, customer acquisition costs, product features, and pricing strategies.
 It has enough data to prove that if an investor invests $X, he can expect a return of $Y in a defined time period.

-On the other hand, a startups might still be experimenting with its strategies and not sure about the product-market fit, competitive advantage, customer acquisition costs, etc. The funds invested in them might be used more for such experimentations than usual business.
+On the other hand, startups might still be experimenting with its strategies and not sure about the product-market fit, competitive advantage, customer acquisition costs, etc. The funds invested in them might be used more for such experimentations than usual business.

 Since scaleups have found their place in the market, it is highly likely that they’ll stick to their business concept and do what they’ve communicated to the investors.
-Whereas, startups which have not figured out their product-market fit may pivot if someone in the team comes up with a better idea.
+Whereas, startups that have not figured out their product-market fit may pivot if someone in the team comes up with a better idea.

-It is not new in startup for team members to take more than one role.
+It is not new in a startup for team members to take more than one role.
 Usually, there are no fixed duties and almost everyone does more than what he was hired for.

-Scaleups, on the other hands, have narrow and more defined team and employee roles.
+Scaleups, on the other hands, have a narrow and more defined team and employee roles.
 They have different employees assigned to different jobs.

 As the startup upgrades to a scaleup, its responsibility increases and it becomes accountable to investors for better results and customers for promised performance.
 It no longer has the flexibility to pivot in response to incoming feedback, data, and ideas.
-Hence it becomes more risk averse compared to when it was just a startup.
+Hence it becomes more risk-averse compared to when it was just a startup.